 With so many stunning images popping up on our social media handles, we feel its time to pack your bags and go to those exotic locations.
-Italy, Switzerland, New Zealand, Maldives or Singapore, where should we go?
+Italy, Switzerland, Croatia, New Zealand, Maldives, or the Philippines where should we go?
 There are nearly 200 countries in the world and they have so many cities and regions.
 It’s not a mean task, deciding your holiday destination.
 Ironically, if you are a seasoned traveler, it becomes all the more difficult to choose a country as you have already seen the best.
 If you are a new traveler, the world is wide open for you.
 So how do you decide where to head next?
 The idea will not suddenly dawn on you.
-You can conduct a twitter poll, ask your friends or just randomly decide by throwing a dart.
-It would be better idea however, if you weigh down all the pertinent factors before zeroing down a destination.
+You can conduct a twitter poll, ask your friends, or just randomly decide by throwing a dart.
+It would be a better idea however if you weigh down all the pertinent factors before zeroing down a destination.

-- Naturally your decision will depend on whom you are traveling with.
-If traveling with kids, go for cruises, wildlife safari, beachside resort or family places like Orlando where you can engage in family fun.
-With friends opt for a place where you can gamble, party and chill like Las Vegas or Miami.
-Couples choose peaceful and romantic locations like Maldives or maybe trek together in Kathmandu.
-As a solo you would like to go for trekking or meditation in Indonesia.
-Affinity of Co traveler’s have to be taken into consideration and compromises have to made so that trip is enjoyable for everyone traveling.
+- Naturally, your decision will depend on your travel companions.
+If traveling with kids, go for cruises, wildlife safari, a beachside resort, or family places like Orlando where you can engage in family fun.
+With friends opt for a place where you can gamble, party, and chill like Las Vegas or Miami.
+Couples choose peaceful and romantic locations like the Maldives or maybe trek together in Kathmandu.
+As a solo, you would like to go for trekking or meditation in Indonesia.
+The affinity of Co travelers have to be taken into consideration and compromises have to made so that trip is enjoyable for everyone traveling.

 - The dilemma has just started.
 Time is one of the most vital factors to be considered.
 If you have just 4-5 days, you would not want to waste it in flying to far off locations and cramming it with too many places.
-You should not feel like you need a holiday, when you reach home.
-So, go for destination closer to home where the traveling involved is 3-4 hours and you have time to enjoy the vacation.
-However, if you have 3-4 weeks, you can head to distant regions with elaborate itinerary.
-Wherever you go, remember it’s not about ticking boxes, but enjoying and savouring the experiences.
+You should not feel like you need a holiday when you reach home.
+So, go for a destination closer to the home where the traveling involved is 3-4 hours and you have time to enjoy the vacation.
+However, if you have 3-4 weeks, you can head to distant regions with an elaborate itinerary.
+Wherever you go, remember it’s not about ticking boxes, but enjoying and savoring the experiences.

 - Unfortunately, everything comes down to money at some stage.
-Some destinations like Scandinavia, Russia, Japan are quite expensive while South Eastern Asia and Eastern Europe are budget friendly.
-You can choose cheaper flying and lodging options but its better you stick to the comforts you are used to, otherwise you won’t be able to enjoy the vacation to the utmost.
+Some destinations like Scandinavia, Russia, Japan are quite expensive while South-Eastern Asia and Eastern Europe are budget-friendly.
+You can choose cheaper flying and lodging options but its better you stick to the comforts you are used to, otherwise, you won’t be able to enjoy the vacation to the utmost.
 You don’t want to be counting pennies all the time.
-Going in non-peak time is much cheaper, and if the extremities don’t bother you, use the opportunity to go in off season.
-Not only flight tickets but hotels, local transport costs, food expenses, sight seeing tickets all must be taken in consideration while calculating budget.
-Looking for Best Places to travel on Budget?
+Going in non-peak time is much cheaper, and if the extremities don’t bother you, use the opportunity to go in offseason.
+Not only flight tickets but hotels, local transport costs, food expenses, sightseeing tickets all must be taken into consideration while calculating the budget.
+Looking for the Best Places to Travel on Budget?

-- Landing in a foreign place and trying to find your bearings can be intimidating experience.
+- Landing in a foreign place and trying to find your bearings can be an intimidating experience.
 If you are new to all this, please don’t opt for places where there are language issues.
-If you are still tempted, book an organised trip.
-In case you have lots of dietary and cultural restrictions, it’s better you head to places that suits your temperament.
+If you are still tempted, book an organized trip.
+In case you have lots of dietary and cultural restrictions, it’s better you head to places that suit your temperament.

-- When you go out on vacations, the purpose is to have fun.
+- When you go out on vacation, the purpose is to have fun.
 You don’t want to be hassled or tensed.
-So please check the visa requirements, layovers, immigrations, vaccinations and other logistics.
-Can’t count the number of times I have seen programs of friends and relatives being canceled as they had not received visa in time.
-Visas of countries like UK and Brazil can take up to a month.
+So please check the visa requirements, layovers, immigrations, vaccinations, and other logistics.
+Can’t count the number of times I have seen programs of friends and relatives being canceled as they had not received a visa in time.
+Visas of countries like the UK and Brazil can take up to a month.
 Plan in advance.
 If you need help in applying visa click here

 All this is easier said than done.
 It means you have to wade through unlimited information dolled out by Google.
-The best place to research is Trip advisor where you get reviews from real travellers.
-Rest you can rely on reputed travel blogs, and books like Fodors Travel Guide and Lonely Planet.
-If reading is not for you, just search for related hashtags in Instagram and Pinterest.
-You will be swarmed by millions of pictures which can inspire you.
-Friends and relatives are always there to advice, but do your homework so that you are prepared for everything and your vacations memorable.
+The best place to research is Trip advisor where you get reviews from real travelers.
+Rest you can rely on reputed travel blogs and books like Fodors Travel Guide and Lonely Planet.
+If reading is not for you, just search for related hashtags on Instagram and Pinterest.
+You will be swarmed by millions of pictures that can inspire you.
+Friends and relatives are always there to advise but do your homework so that you are prepared for everything and your vacations memorable.
 The destination is decided, but what about hotels?
 What are the factors we should consider while booking a hotel?